MiSTer-devel/Arcade-Astrocade_MiSTer/README.txt

 --
--- n.b. fake dipswitch settings to select Digital or Analogue controls -- digital is implemented as directions and two fire buttons. (as per Mame) -- analogue should do the same as the real game.
+-- n.b. fake dipswitch settings to select Digital or Analogue controls -- digital is implemented as directions and two fire buttons. (as per Mame) -- analogue should work the same as the real game.
 --
 -- SC-01A speech implemented using full sentences recorded as samples --